 Plage des Graniers, St Tropez, Côte d'Azur, France

-**The French Riviera on the east part of the Mediterranean coast from Menton (east, near Italy) to Cannes (west) is the place for a terrific climate, a lively social life, good shopping, excellent eating and drinking facilities - and not necessarily costly - though beaches are often cramped, stony or pay-as-you-tan, while traffic and parking can be a nightmare.
+On the east part of the Mediterranean coast from Menton (east, near Italy) to Cannes (west) is the place for a terrific climate, a lively social life, good shopping, excellent eating and drinking facilities - and not necessarily costly - though beaches are often cramped, stony or pay-as-you-tan, while traffic and parking can be a nightmare.

 We like Nice for lively, not-so-touristy life, the fantastic promenade but pebble beaches, Cannes for fine sand, amazing summer fireworks (get close and early!) and beach restaurants (best are west of the port).

 Antibes is smaller, less sophisticated but has a terrific beach with good value café - Plage de la Garoupe - and lovely walk around Cap d'Antibes.
 Juan-les-Pins sands are narrow and ultra-busy, specialising in watersports